SoxIn4/zookeeper/README.md

 1. Add edit_config_values script to a profile
 2. In parameter 4, add the file, section, and action.
 Example: `tags.device_tags.add`
 3. In parameter 5 add the value(s).
 Example: `Tag1, Tag 2, Tag_3`

+### vpp-wrangler

+All of the scripts here except the ea script are part of the VPP_TEMPLATE.plist.
+You can use the template to creat pkginfo files for vpp apps to be offered in MSC and delivered via VPP.
+Basically, when a user chooses to install a vpp app in MSC, munki will write the app name to a plist.
+Jamf will read the list of vpp apps into an ea, which is used to create smartgroups scoped to deploy the app.

+Jamf setup:

+1. Create a new EA with vpp_triggers_ea.py
+2. Copy the display name of an App Store app from the Mac Apps section of your console
+3. Create a smart group with the criteria: vpp_triggers like `app dispplay name`
+4. Scope the app to the smart group and set it to automatically deploy.

+Munki setup:

+1. Duplicate and rename VPP_TEMPLATE.plist
+2. Find and replace all occurrences of `FindAndReplaceAllWithAppName` with the app's display name you copied from Jamf above.
+3. Find and edit all instances of `vpp_list_dir = '/usr/local/company_name/config'`
+4. Edit the name key in line 53
+5. Edit the catalog in line 9 if needed
+6. Import the new pkginfo file to your munki repo
+7. Using the name from step 3, add it to `optional_installs` or `default_installs` in mainfests in your repo, or use zookeeper.py to add it to local manifests.

 ### Use IDP Groups as Munki Conditions